Eschatologue/CM_wiki/docs/class/paladin/crown.md

 When you take the **:rsc-a: Attack**{ .rsc } action, you can expend one use of your **:ui-chdiv-pal: Channel Divinity**  to issue a challenge that compels other creatures to do battle with you.
 Each creature of your choice that you can see within 30 feet of you must make a **:d20-save: Wisdom saving throw**.
 On a failed save, a creature can't willingly move more than 30 feet away from you, and has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against creatures other than you.

-This effect ends on the creature after 1 minute, and ends early if you have the ^^Incapacitated^^ condition, die, or if the creature is more than 30 feet away from you.
+This effect ends on the creature after 1 minute, and ends early if you have the **Incapacitated**{ .cond } condition, die, or if the creature is more than 30 feet away from you.

 ### Level 3: Turn the Tide